A beginner's introduction to game programming

-QB64 is a modern version of Microsoft's QuickBasic from the 1980's.
+QB64 is a modern version of Microsoft's QuickBasic from the 1980's and 1990's.
 It has the same familiar, albeit enhanced, integrated development environment (IDE) from the original version.
 QB64 is nearly 100% compatible with source code written in QuickBasic.
 That source code from 1988 will load, compile, and run just fine.
-Furthermore, QB64 has added hundreds of new powerful commands to take advantage of today's high-powered computer systems.
+Furthermore, QB64 has added hundreds of new powerful commands and enhanced existing ones to take advantage of today's high-powered computer systems.
 Visit the QB64 Wiki for a listing of all the new features available.

 The first thing you'll need to do is get QB64 installed on your computer system.
 If you already have QB64 installed you may want to upgrade to the latest version.
 You'll also need the tutorial asset file installed to take full advantage of this tutorial.
 Visit the Install QB64 page to get started.